ArturoDent/launch-config/README.md

 ```

 &emsp;&emsp;&emsp;The `name` comes from one of your launch compounds/configurations in the `launch.json` file.
 The `name` key and value can be anywhere within its configuration - it does not need to be first.
-For example,
+An example `launch.json` file,

 ```json
 {